Jos3f/Medical-Image-Segmentation-Study/README.md

 1. BBBC039 https://bbbc.broadinstitute.org/BBBC039
 2. BBBC004 https://bbbc.broadinstitute.org/BBBC004

 To run the experiments the dataset should be download and added to a folder named datasets.
+A GPU which is compatible with pytorch and tensorflow is also needed.

 ## DoGNET